-The government is expected to launch a public consultation before the end of 2017.
+The UK Government is expected to launch a public consultation in 2018.
 This consultation will be open to everyone to respond who wants to.
 We want to make sure that trans voices are heard loud and clear, as well as those of non-trans (or ‘cis’) lesbian, gay, bi and straight allies who support trans equality.

 Stonewall’s view: A Vision for Change

 Stonewall’s position is set out in our plan for trans equality – ‘A Vision for Change’.
 We support a reformed Gender Recognition Act that requires no medical diagnosis or presentation of evidence for trans people to get their identity legally recognised.
 It is important that the updated legislation recognises non-binary identities, and that it gives all trans people the right to self-determination, through a much simpler and more streamlined administrative process.

 Stonewall will support trans communities, and others, to respond to this consultation when it is launched.

 To get updates on the GRA review from us, fill in your details below.